"The Pitt" and Noah Wyle take home several Emmy awards for Pittsburgh-based show's first season

 "The Pitt," HBO Max's popular Pittsburgh-based medical drama show, was a big winner on Sunday night at the 77th annual Primetime Emmy Awards.

-The show snagged 13 Emmy nominations for its first season and took home four awards for outstanding drama series, outstanding lead actor in a drama series, outstanding supporting actress in a drama series, and outstanding guest actor in a drama series.
+The show snagged 13 Emmy nominations for its first season and took home three awards for outstanding drama series, outstanding lead actor in a drama series, outstanding supporting actress in a drama series.

 Series creator and showrunner R. Scott Gemmill dedicated the award for outstanding drama series to healthcare workers after taking the stage to give his acceptance speech.